 This calculation should be carried out using the most recent financial assumptions in line with DISP App 4.
-In accordance with the regulator's expectations, this should be undertaken or submitted to an appropriate provider promptly following receipt of notification of Mr H's acceptance of this final decision.
+In accordance with the regulator's expectations, this should be undertaken or submitted to an appropriate provider promptly following receipt of notification of Mr P's acceptance of this final decision.

-2. Take ownership of any investments held within the SIPP which cannot be surrendered

-In order for the SIPP to be closed and further SIPP fees to be prevented, any remaining investment(s) need(s) to be removed from the SIPP.
-To do this, Options should calculate an amount it is willing to accept as a commercial value for any investments that cannot be surrendered and pay that sum into the SIPP and take ownership of the relevant investments.
+2. Take ownership of any investments held within the SIPP which cannot be surrendered amount it is willing to accept as a commercial value for any investments that cannot be surrendered and pay that sum into the SIPP and take ownership of the relevant investments.
 This amount should be taken into account for the loss calculation.